James M. Smith: Personal life

 Smith married Emily F. Sherman, and they had eleven children.
+Their son Frank Sherman Smith was appointed police justice at age 24, becoming the youngest judge in New York City at the time.
 In the summer of 1896, his wife died in a horse-carriage accident.
 Smith then retired from the bar, sold his home and moved into a boarding house.
-Smith died from "rheumatic gout" in Manhattan.
+Smith died from "rheumatic gout" in Manhattan on June 5, 1898.
 He was buried in the Sherman family plot in New Baltimore, New York.